 The PhD in Rehabilitation Counseling and Administration is designed to prepare higher education faculty in rehabilitation counseling and related fields, and/or administrators in rehabilitation, substance abuse, mental health and related health care programs.
 The program prepares advanced clinical professionals for rehabilitation, mental health and substance abuse counseling in clinical settings as well.
-Students also select a concentration in one of the following areas: Substance Abuse and Clinical Counseling, Rehabilitation Administration, Vocational Evaluation, or Rehabilitation Research.
-All students are required to fulfill a one year residency requirement and complete a dissertation under supervision of a faculty advisor:
+Students select a concentration in rehabilitation counseling or rehabilitation studies.
+All students are required to fulfill a one year residency requirement and complete a dissertation under supervision of a faculty advisor.